obartra/ssim/README.md

 # SSIM.JS

-SSIM.JS is a JavaScript implementation of the SSIM algorithms published by [Wang, et al. 2004](/assets/ssim.pdf) on "Image Quality Assessment: From Error Visibility to Structural Similarity".
+SSIM.JS is a JavaScript library that generates a `0` to `1` score on how similar two images are.
+It's sensitive to compression artifacts which make it useful to assess quality degradation.

-SSIM measures structural similarity of images in a `[0, 1]` index.
-The closer SSIM is to `1` the more similar both images are.
+The closer SSIM is to `1` the higher the similarity.
 The advantage of SSIM over other measures like [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) and [MSE](https://en.wikipedia.org/wiki/Mean_squared_error) is that it correlates better with subjective ratings on image quality.

 For instance, the following images have a similar MSE rating: